cap-js/mcp-server/README.md

 ## How It Works

-The server provides two complementary search mechanisms optimized for different use cases:
+The server provides two complementary search mechanisms, optimized for different use cases:

 ### `search_model` - Compiled Model Search

-This tool performs fuzzy search against the compiled CDS model (CSN - Core Schema Notation).
+This tool performs fuzzy searches against the compiled CDS model (CSN - Core Schema Notation).
 When you run a CAP project, CDS compiles all your `.cds` files into a unified model representation that includes:
 - All entities, services, actions, and their relationships
 - Resolved annotations and metadata
 - Generated HTTP endpoints and OData URLs